francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 \textbf{KAN neuron:} \quad z_i = \sum_{j=1}^{n} \phi_{ij}(x_j)
 $$

-where each activation $$\phi_{ij}$$ is a *spline*.
-Splines are basically a way of smoothly connecting a set of points by dividing the space between them into segments and fitting a polynomial to each segment.
-And that's it.
+That's it.
 That's the fundamental difference between KANs and MLPs.
 As the authors emphasise, while MLPs have *fixed activations on nodes*, KANs have *learnable activations on edges*.
+But what are these learnable activations?
+They are *splines*, basically a way of smoothly connecting a set of points by dividing the space between them into segments and fitting a polynomial to each segment.

 Extending to a layer of neurons, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise.